Kamilah8/hng-task-zero/README.md

 # First Glance Technical Report

-### Introduction
+## Introduction

 This report provides an initial analytical insights of a Sale dataset consisting of 2824 rows and 25 columns related to Customer order, Product and Sales details.

 **Project Purpose**
 The purpose of this project is to explore the dataset and gain initial insights from the data, identifying potential areas that needs further analysis.

 **Dataset Information**
-· Source: Kaggle

-· Name: Sales_data_sample

 This dataset contains a Sales sample from 2003–2005 of Customers located in 19 countries, which includes; “Australia”, “Austria”, “Belgium”, “Canada”, “Denmark”, “Finland”, “France”, ”Germany”, “Italy”, “Japan”, “Norway”, “Philippine”, ”Singapore”, “Spain”, Sweden”, “Switzerland”, “UK”, “USA”.
 The dataset also comprises of 25 columns, which includes attributes such as;
 ORDER_NUMBER
 QUANTITY_ORDERED
 PRICE_EACH